-- Proppant customers have a choice: use in-basin sand delivered by truck from the mine or NWS sand delivered by rail into a terminal. - To deliver 1 million tons per year, ~40,000 truckloads required to deliver sand to the wellsite - In Basin sand typically is ~100 miles from the wellsite - Terminals to deliver sand are typically ~ 50 miles from the wellsite - Using NWS Sand railed into a terminal can reduce the amount of truck activity on the roads by up to 50% due to closer proximity to the wellsite than In Basin supplies
+- Proppant customers have a choice: use in-basin Sand delivered by truck from the mine or Northern White Sand delivered by rail into a terminal. - To deliver 1 million tons per year, ~40,000 truckloads required to deliver sand to the wellsite - In-basin Sand typically is ~100 miles from the wellsite - Terminals to deliver sand are typically ~ 50 miles from the wellsite - Using Northern White Sand railed into a terminal can reduce the amount of truck activity on the roads by up to 50% due to closer proximity to the wellsite than in-basin supplies

-- Delivering sand from a terminal has a number of benefits: - It reduces the number of trucks on the road and diesel consumed due to lower total miles traveled - It reduces the probability for accidents and reduces traffic congestion on local roads - Terminals can be strategically placed on the customer's acreage to reduce truck time on public roads - Miles driven can be reduced further by not shipping sand in box solutions. - Most box solutions hold between 20 and 25 tons of sand while in the Western US, trucks can hold up to 35 tons.
-Therefore, the number of trucks on the road can be further reduced in some areas my as much as 50%.
+- Delivering sand from a terminal has a number of benefits: - It reduces the number of trucks on the road and diesel consumed due to lower total miles traveled - It reduces the probability for accidents and reduces traffic congestion on local roads - Terminals can be strategically placed on the customer's acreage to reduce truck time on public roads - Miles driven can be reduced further by not shipping sand in box solutions. - Most box solutions hold between 20 and 25 tons of sand while trucks can hold up to 35 tons.
+Therefore, the number of trucks on the road can be further reduced in some areas by as much as 50%.

-SmartSystemsTM Wellsite Storage Solutions Features
+SmartSystemTM Wellsite Storage Solutions Features